planetruby/gems/README.md

 {% include thanks.html %}

+(Note: You can subscribe to updates via the web feed in [XML](feed.xml).)

+Do you have a Ruby gem that you'd like to write about?
+We love publishing your posts.
+[Open an issue ticket](https://github.com/planetruby/gems/issues) or send in a pull request to get started and your article posted in the Best of Gems series on Planet Ruby.

 **2021**
 - [Ruby Open Data Week 2021, March 6th to March 12th - 7 Days of Ruby (Open Data) Gems](#ruby-open-data-week-2021-march-6th-to-march-12th---7-days-of-ruby-open-data-gems)